 Consumer is defined as actual and potential Internet users and registrants.

-Consumer Trust is defined as the confidence registrants and users have in the consistency of name resolution and the degree of confidence among registrants and users that a TLD registry operator is fulfilling its proposed purpose and is complying with ICANN policies and applicable national laws.
+Consumer Trust is defined as the confidence Consumers have in the domain name system.
+This includes (i) trust in the consistency of name resolution (ii) confidence that a TLD registry operator is fulfilling the Registry’s proposed purpose and is complying with ICANN policies and applicable national laws and (iii) confidence in ICANN’s compliance function.

-Consumer Choice is defined as the range of options available to registrants and users for domain scripts and languages, and for TLDs that offer choices as to the proposed purpose and integrity of their domain name registrants.
+Consumer Choice is defined as the range of options available to Consumers for domain scripts and languages, and for TLDs that offer meaningful choices as to the proposed purpose and integrity of their domain name registrants.

 Competition is defined as the quantity, diversity, and the potential for market rivalry of TLDs, TLD registry operators, and registrars.